About this artwork

 - 130 × 195 cm (51 1/8 × 76 3/4 in.)

-- Through prior purchase from the Mary and Leigh Block Fund, restricted gift of Barbara Bluhm-Kaul and Don Kaul.
+- Through prior purchase from the Mary and Leigh Block Fund, purchased with funds provided by Barbara Bluhm-Kaul and Don Kaul.